 You may be a candidate for an implant-supported crown if:

 - A single tooth has been lost or needs to be extracted

 - You have the right amount of healthy bone tissue in your jaw

 - You are a non-smoker with no autoimmune disorders, uncontrolled diabetes, or other health conditions that would interfere with your body's ability to heal

 During your consultation, Dr. Olszewski can evaluate your oral health to determine whether an implant-supported crown is the best solution for your needs.
 If you do not qualify for dental implants, she may recommend an implant-supported bridge or denture.

 For the right candidates, an implant-supported crown is a better solution than a traditional dental bridge.

 First Dr. Olszewski will surgically place the dental implant post.
 You will then need to heal for about four to six months as the implant fuses with the jawbone in a process called osseointegration.
 During this time, you will be provided with a temporary crown.
 Once healing is complete, she will attach an abutment piece to the implant, which will serve as the point of connection with your crown.
 Next, she can take an impression of the implant and surrounding teeth, and this will be used to craft your custom restoration.
 In about two weeks, your crown will be ready for placement.

 Protect Your Smile

-To find out if an implant-supported crown is the best way to complete your smile, contact us online or call us at (413) 584-2902.
+To find out if an implant-supported crown is the best way to complete your smile, contact our Northampton practice online or call us at (413) 584-2902.
 Dr. Olszewski views her patients as part of her "dental family" and strives to provide treatment that is your best interest.
 She will help you find the best solution to repair your smile and restore your confidence.